AmerGastroAssn/black_footer/README.md

-# black_footer
+# AGA Footers

-General AGA footer template used on most micro-sites
+This repo has AGA's old black and new Blue footers.